 It can be time-consuming for brands to fight counterfeits in a guerilla war that spans e-commerce, social media, meta-marketplaces, and peer-to-peer networks.
 The web offers speed and anonymity to people who take advantage of others’ success.
 But what if brands could use an army of robot-brains to assist them?

-The thought isn’t as sci-fi as it sounds—a few new technology trends in 2020 promise to give brands an edge in the fight against counterfeits.
+The thought isn’t as sci-fi as it sounds—a few new technology trends promise to give brands an edge in the fight against counterfeits.
 According to experts surveyed for Red Points’ Brand Intelligence Index, many expect to find relief through blockchain and the following AI trends in 2020.

 Check out other IP trends from the Brand Intelligence Index: